Disorders of the liver, bile duct, or pancreas can cause cholestasis.

 Treatment depends on the cause, but drugs can help relieve itching.

-With cholestasis, the flow of bile (the digestive fluid produced by the liver) is impaired at some point between the liver cells (which produce bile) and the duodenum (the first segment of the small intestine).
+With cholestasis, the flow of bile is impaired at some point between the liver cells (which produce bile) and the duodenum (the first segment of the small intestine).
 When bile flow is stopped, the pigment bilirubin (a waste product formed when old or damaged red blood cells are broken down) escapes into the bloodstream and accumulates.
-Normally, bilirubin binds with bile in the liver, moves through the bile ducts into the digestive tract, and is eliminated from the body in stool.
+Normally, bilirubin joins with bile in the liver, moves through the bile ducts into the digestive tract, and is eliminated from the body.
+Most bilirubin is eliminated in stool, but a small amount is eliminated in urine.

 The causes of cholestasis are divided into two groups: those originating within the liver and those originating outside the liver.